Costa Del Kill

 My father and brother are on board too, all of us merrily murdering the morning away, catching more mackerel than my mother will know what to do with, and even one or two already rare cod.

 My father drops his line into the cold water for the hundredth time to bring up his hundredth mackerel when suddenly it becomes impossibly heavy.
 The tension is unbelievable and he has to quickly adjust his footing to stop himself from being pulled overboard.
-There’s something down there… The fight with the leviathan is brief: dad makes a little progress and the beast only stays on the line for about 30 seconds before casually snapping it and disappearing.
+There’s something down there… The fight with the leviathan is brief: there’s little progress before the beast casually snaps the line after about 30 seconds.
 Perhaps it was a conger eel, perhaps it was a harbour seal or – as my brother and I prefer to think – maybe it was Nessie on a rare sojourn south.

 In the intervening years of fishing in British waters, that was by far the most dramatic thing that ever happened to me.
 For the most part, my time was spent in drizzle, timidly impaling translucent worms on hooks that had no more chance of catching fish than the worms did of growing arms and freeing themselves.

-All of which seems like a world away as we bounce across the sparkling waves of the Pacific Ocean, heading 20 miles off the shores of Costa Rica’s coast.
+All of which is a world away from the sparkling waves of the Pacific Ocean, where I’m heading 20 miles offshore from Costa Rica’s west coast with boat captain and local fishing legend, Javier Chavarria.
 We’re racing away from the Zancudo Lodge in the picturesque Golfito Bay en route to some rich big game fishing waters, but have already been out for an hour.
-I didn’t tell Javier Chavarria, the boat’s captain and local fishing legend, that in catching a nine inch blue runner earlier I was probably beating my personal bes.
-It and a handful of herring are only on board to be used as live bait for something much bigger.
+I didn’t tell Chavarria, but the nine-inch blue runner I caught earlier was probably the biggest thing I’ve ever landed.
+I didn’t tell him because that fish and a handful of herring are only on-board to be used as live bait for much larger catch.

-In these temperate waters there is a healthy population of the world’s most sought-after game fish: yellowfin tuna, dorados (or mahi-mahi), sailfish and the infamous blue marlins.
+In these temperate waters there is a healthy population of the world’s most sought-after game fish: yellowfin tuna, dorado (or mahi-mahi), sailfish and the infamous blue marlin.
 I say infamous because the world record for landing one of these beasts stands at over 1,200lbs.
 It was a marlin about which Hemingway wrote the scarcely apocryphal tale The Old Man and the Sea.

-After the best part of two hours in open water, Katy, my partner, spots some commotion on the horizon.
+After the best part of two hours in open water, my partner, Katy, spots some commotion on the horizon.
 A large pod of spinner dolphins are hurling themselves from the water in apparent acrobatic glee.
-Chavarria is at least as happy as we are at their arrival.
-Along with some seabirds overhead, the dolphins are a sure sign that beneath the waves there’s a massacre taking place.
+Chavarria is at least as happy as we are at their arrival – along with an assortment of seabirds overhead, the dolphin are a sure sign that beneath the waves there’s a massacre taking place.

-“There you go, you’ve got a fish on there,” says Chavarria casually, flicking my reel to Strike.
-I move to lift the rod, but can’t because the line is snagged.
+“There you go, you’ve got a fish on there,” says Chavarria casually, flicking my reel to STRIKE, then I move to lift the rod, but can’t because the line is snagged.

 Stumbling, panicking, I try to steady myself by sitting back into a half-crouched position.
 There is an apocalyptic amount of swearing.
 “Round to the front,” I’m told again, but it feels like gravity has been amplified.

 After five minutes I’m sure I won’t be able to last.
 Words of defeat start to form in my brain and I get ready to ask for the line to be cut.
 Chavarria realises I’ve had enough and mercifully doles out a belt in which to root the pole.
 This stops me being stabbed in the gut by the end of the rod, but doesn’t ease the weight.
-Another minute or two later and I’m gently guided to a chair on the bow of the boat like a woman in labour.
+Another minute or two later, I’m gently guided to a chair on the bow of the boat like a woman in labour.
 Chavarria attaches a harness, making me a strained link in a chain between the boat and My Enemy.
-“Real men stand up,” Gregg Muffson, owner of the Zancudo Lodge had told me without irony before I left the mainland, adjusting his crotch and possibly opening a bottle of beer with his manly forehead at the time.
-He’s the sort of guy who’s main line of chat is belittling others with zero self-deprecation.
-It’s impossible to tell when he’s joking and when he means to be genuinely abusive.
-Anyway, I have no interest in trying to stand, instead pushing myself deeper into the chair and thinking Ernest Shackleton’s famous quip: “Better to be a live donkey than a dead lion.”
+“Real men stand up,” Gregg Muffson, owner of the Zancudo Lodge had told me without irony before I left the mainland, adjusting his crotch and possibly opening a bottle of beer with his manly forehead at the same time.
+But, I have no interest in trying to stand and instead pushing myself deeper into the chair and thinking Sir Ernest Shackleton’s famous quip: “Better to be a live donkey than a dead lion.”

-Seconds later, Javier leans over the side and drives a huge meat hook through the fish’s head to get him on board.
+Seconds later, the captain leans over the side and drives a huge meat hook through the fish’s head to get it on-board.
 After such a long battle, this final skirmish happens in a flash.
 Katy takes a picture.
-I collapse back into the chair and through the sweat and pain take a glance at My Enemy.
+I collapse back into the chair and through the perspiration and pain take a glance at My Enemy.

-At almost four foot long, the yellowfin tuna bleeds like a hog and kicks like a mule.
+Almost four foot long, the yellowfin tuna bleeds like a hog.
 This one weighs somewhere in the region of 70lbs and, wounds and all, still fancies a fight.
-The biggest fish can grow to five times this weight.
+The largest of these fish can grow to five times this weight.
 Even when Chavarria has dragged it into a cooler bag, disembowelled it and replaced its innards with ice, My Enemy thrashes around so much it sounds like a helicopter taking off.
 William Wallace went quieter than this.

 “That’s tuna fishing,” says Chavarria, triumphant.